kookie2332/Giuroll-UI/README.md

 Both git and CMake must be in the PATH environment variable.

 All commands are to be run in `x86 Native Tools Command Prompt for VS 20XX`, unless stated otherwise.

+# Issues
+Feel free to report any issues under the [Issues](https://github.com/kookie2332/Giuroll-Desync-Detector/issues) tab.
+Please:
+- Clearly describe what the problem is,
+- When you believe the problem occurs, and
+- Show the other mods that were active during the problem's occurrence.
+You can find the active mods in your `SWRSToys.ini` file.

+I may close an issue if it written too vaguely for me to understand the problem being described.

 ## Initialisation
 1. Change directory to desired location.
 In this example it will be `C:\Users\_Kookie\SokuProjects`.